GChristensen/feedxcavator2/README.md

 ### Automatic and custom feed extraction

-__feedxcavator2__ will use only supplied CSS selectors to extract data if the "extractor" field of the YAML config is not specified.
+__feedxcavator2__ will use only supplied CSS selectors to automatically extract data if the "extractor" field of the YAML config is not specified.
 Otherwise, it is assumed that the field contains the name of an extractor function that should be invoked to provide content.
-Extractor functions could be coded in Clojure programming language at the "Extractors" tab.
+Extractor functions should be coded in Clojure programming language at the "Extractors" tab.

 There are two types of extractors which are defined by the `defextractor` and